dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/other-artifacts.md

 2. `with_test_edges` &mdash; after test edges have been added.

 Each of those points in time contains the `name` and `type` of each node and `succ` contains the keys of its child nodes.

+### semantic_manifest.json

+The [`semantic_manifest.json`](/docs/dbt-cloud-apis/sl-manifest) file is useful as an internal interface between `dbt-core` and MetricFlow.
+As such, it functions as a behind-the-scenes bridge for interaction between the two systems.
+You can find all of the `semantic_manifest.json` information in the [`manifest.json`](/reference/artifacts/manifest-json).

+There are two main reasons why `semantic_manifest.json` exists alongside `manifest.json`:

+- Deserialization: `dbt-core` and MetricFlow use different libraries for handling data serialization.
+- Efficiency and performance: MetricFlow and the dbt Semantic Layer need specific semantic details from the manifest.
+This means by trimming down the information into `semantic_manifest.json`, the process becomes more efficient and enables quicker data handling between `dbt-core` and MetricFlow.